-One common type is a mouth swab drug test.
-Read on for more information on what a mouth swab drug test is, and how you can respond to your employer when asked to take this test.
+Read on for more information on what a mouth swab drug test is and how you can respond to your employer when asked to take this test.

 What Is a Mouth Swab Drug Test?

-The saliva is tested for the use of drugs; typically, these tests can detect drugs used within the past few days.
-(However, some drugs stay in the user’s system longer than others.)
-Saliva can be tested for alcohol, marijuana, cocaine, amphetamines, and methamphetamines.
+Mouth swab drug tests can detect drugs used within the past few days.
+Saliva can be tested for alcohol, marijuana, cocaine, amphetamines, and methamphetamine.

-Mouth swab drug tests are popular for many employers, in part because they are less expensive than other drug tests.
-They are also easy to administer.
-Saliva is easy to collect and test, so this is the simplest and least invasive type of drug testing.
-Often, the tests can be done on-site, which makes them quick and efficient.
+Mouth swab drug tests are popular with employers because they are less expensive than other drug tests.
+Saliva is also easy to collect and test, so this is the simplest and least invasive type of drug testing.
+Often, the tests can be done on-site, which makes them efficient.

 A variety of companies use oral drug tests.
 Some companies have a testing policy that explains how and when applicants and employees may be tested for illegal drug use.

-Some industries, including transportation, safety, and transit, may be required by law to test employees.
-Many federal positions, for example, require drug testing.
+Some industries, including transportation and safety, may be required by law to test employees.
+Many federal positions require drug testing.

 When Do Employers Use Mouth Swab Drug Tests?

 There are a few common times that employers conduct mouth swab drug tests.
-Sometimes, these are pre-employment tests, meaning they are done right after you are offered the job.
+Sometimes, these are pre-employment tests, meaning they are done right after you're offered the job.
 This drug test will be part of the larger employment screening process, which might involve various other background checks.

 Oral drug tests may also be conducted before a promotion.
 Your offer of the promotion might be contingent on whether you pass the test.

 Some companies conduct random oral drug tests, in which they select a pool of employees to take the test.
 Typically, there is little advance notice for these drug tests.
-However, the employer generally has to tell employees (typically in an employee handbook) that random drug tests are possible.
-Some states have rules about how far in advance employees need to be notified about tests.
+Employers generally have to inform employees that random drug tests are possible.

-Other companies conduct for-cause drug tests.
-In this case, if an employer thinks an employee may be under the influence of drugs (due to regular absences, lateness, poor performance, etc.), they can require the employee to submit an oral drug test.
+Companies may also conduct for-cause drug tests.
+If an employer thinks an employee may be under the influence of drugs (due to regular absences, lateness, poor performance, etc.), they can require the employee to submit an oral drug test.

-Finally, some employers conduct these tests after an on-the-job accident or injury.
-This might include a car accident, or an accident involving operating machinery.
+Some employers also conduct these tests after an on-the-job accident or injury.
+This might include a car accident or an accident involving operating machinery.
 These drug tests help the employer decide who is liable for the accident.